 If you're interested in becoming a senior court office assistant, one of the first things to consider is how much education you need.
-We've determined that 36.5% of senior court office assistants have a bachelor's degree.
-In terms of higher education levels, we found that 3.2% of senior court office assistants have master's degrees.
-Even though some senior court office assistants have a college degree, it's possible to become one with only a high school degree or GED.
+We've determined that 45.3% of senior court office assistants have a bachelor's degree.
+In terms of higher education levels, we found that 3.8% of senior court office assistants have master's degrees.
+Even though most senior court office assistants have a college degree, it's possible to become one with only a high school degree or GED.

 As you move along in your career, you may start taking on more responsibilities or notice that you've taken on a leadership role.
 Using our career map, a senior court office assistant can determine their career goals through the career progression.
 For example, they could start out with a role such as legal assistant, progress to a title such as legal secretary and then eventually end up with the title office manager.

 The skills section on your resume can be almost as important as the experience section, so you want it to be an accurate portrayal of what you can do.
 Luckily, we've found all of the skills you'll need so even if you don't have these skills yet, you know what you need to work on.
 Out of all the resumes we looked through, 25.9% of senior court office assistants listed data entry on their resume, but soft skills such as communication skills and integrity are important as well.